 To use the devaluation as a source of variation in our context, we need to focus on differences in its effects at the plant level.
 As discussed briefly above, a number of heterogeneous-firm models in the spirit of Melitz (2003) have the feature that initially larger, more-capable plants, which have a higher propensity to export, are more likely to increase exports in response to a shock such as a devaluation.
-In a subset of these models, the increase in exports is associated with an increase in wage premia.17 In such frameworks, a devaluation generates a greater increase in the incentive to export - and in exports - for more-capable, larger, higher-export-propensity plants than for less-capable, smaller, lower-export-propensity ones.
+In a subset of these models, the increase in exports is associated with an increase in wage premia.
+In such frameworks, The peso crisis was a much larger shock than the North American Free Trade Agreement (NAFTA), which had taken effect in January 1994.
+Mexico's main trade liberalization came with its entrance into the General Agreement on Tariffs and Trade in the mid-1980s, and by 1994 the vast majority of Mexican imports were covered by tariffs of 20% or less.
+Average U.S. tariffs on goods from Mexico were on the order of 3-5%.
+In the majority of cases, NAFTA phased out existing tariffs slowly over time.
+Relative to the exchange-rate devaluation, the year-by-year tariff changes were small.